nuageee/helpmate.tk/README.md

 ## *What else?*

-the site will have a list of banned words and the cat will be checked regularly in order to keep a cat without discrimination or any other form of harassment
+the site will have a list of banned words and the chat will be checked regularly in order to keep a chat without discrimination or any other form of harassment